Which is Better for DIY: A Subscription Plan or a One-Time Fertilizer Treatment? - Understanding the Cost of a Healthy Lawn

 The Subscription Lawn Care Approach

 For example, The Greener Garden Kit delivers seasonal fertilisers directly to your door with clear instructions.
 The price is fixed and predictable, making it easier to budget.
+The subscription acts as a comprehensive course of lawn treatments, providing a planned sequence of applications for consistent lawn health.

 Subscription Annual Cost Estimate: Typically £60–£100 per year, depending on lawn size.